getsentry/integration-platform-example/README.md

 make serve-typescript # A typescript node server built on Express and Sequelize
 ```

-Now the app is ready to test/demo!
+Now the app is ready to test!
 Consult the [Using your Integration](#using-your-integration) section to playground your application as you make changes and trigger webhooks in Sentry.

 If, during development, you make changes to the `.env` file or dependencies, you'll need to rebuild the images with: